expertanalytics/website/content/about/employees/john/index.md

 ---

-John is a computational scientist who has experience across disciplines in using machine learning, statistics, software development to reach interesting solutions to interesting problems.
-His work has included applications in hydrogeology, glaciology, rock mechanics, and computational social science.
+John is a computational scientist who has experience across disciplines in using machine learning, statistics, software development to reach solutions.
+John has worked on a variety of problems and enjoys learning new topics and new technology that connect across disciplines.
+At Expert Analytics John works on problems related to global scale spatio-temporal modeling and CO2 sequestration.